googleinterns/vm-network-migration/readme/VM_INSTANCE_README.md

 ## Limitations:
 1. The VM should not be a part of any instance group.
 Otherwise, the migration will ealy terminate and won’t start.
 2. The user can choose to preserve the external IP.
 If the original VM uses a Ephemeral external IP, and the user chooses to preserve it, it will become a static external IP after the migration.
 If the user is running out of quota of the static IP, the tool will pick up an Ephemeral IP and continue the migration.
+3. The IP preservation action is not reversible, even though rollback happens.
-3. The original VM will be deleted and recreated using modified network configuration (tags: network, subnetwork, natIP, networkIP).
+4. The original VM will be deleted and recreated using modified network configuration (tags: network, subnetwork, natIP, networkIP).
 If the user chooses to preserve the external IP, the ‘natIP’ tag won’t change.

 ## Examples:
 ### 1. Migrate an instance without preserving the external IP address: